Meriiem/AI-or-Human-Made-Art/README.md

 ## Project Structure

 - `data/`: Contains the dataset, organized into subfolders for AI and Human categories.
-- `models/`: Stores the trained model files.
+- `models/`: Stores the trained model file.
 - `logs/`: Holds TensorBoard logging data for training visualization.

 ## Installation